2003 Allianz Suisse Open Gstaad

-The 2003 Allianz Suisse Open Gstaad was a tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2003 ATP Tour.
-The tournament ran from July 7 through July 13, 2003.
+The 2003 Allianz Suisse Open Gstaad was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2003 ATP Tour.
+It was the 58th edition of the tournament and was held from 7 July through 13 July 2003.
+Third-seeded Jiří Novák won the singles title.